 "Mother.
 Mother!"
 He said almost in a yell.
 "There's a stranger in the front yard!
 I don't know who he is but I have this really bad feeling.
 He's tall, slim, and is wearing a thick black cloak..."

 At the last part his mother's head snapped up and she spun toward him.

 "Are you sure?" she demanded.
 Harry nodded.

-Then Lily was kneeling before him and stroking Chase's face while looking into Harry's eyes.
+Then Lily was kneeling before him and stroking Chase's confused and upset face while looking into Harry's eyes.

 "Listen to me very carefully Harry." she said.
-Suddenly the house shook slightly and Harry knew that whoever was out there had gotten past the first barrier.
+Suddenly the house shook slightly and Harry knew that whoever was out there had probably gotten past the first barrier of the protections he had overheard his parents talking about a couple weeks ago.
 Lily closed her eyes momentarily before opening them again.

 "I need you to promise me something." she continued.
 At Harry's nod she grabbed his shoulders and gripped them.

 "Promise me that whatever happens tonight that, no matter what, you'll always protect your brother." she said tearfully.

 Harry blinked in confusion (because seriously, of all things to ask or say she goes with that) before swallowing and nodding as the house rocked once more, nearly toppling him.
 He put a bewildered and scared Chase on his feet and firmly gripped his hand.